-You and your family members too put away your winter coat when the spring comes.
-And, depending on how tight of a household you run, you might find garments all over the floors also.
+You and your family members, too, put away your winter coat when spring comes.
+And depending on how tight of a household you run, you might also find garments all over the floors.

 Finding bald spots on your dog means there is a problem.
-Your dog can have just bald patches or losing hair all over.
+Your dog can have just bald patches or lose hair all over.

-There were three reasons I have found bald patches on my own dogs.
+There were three reasons I have found bald patches on my dogs.

 Jasmine was hypothyroid and prone to skin infections.
-We kept things under control fairly well but she had a hot spot twice and folliculitis (an infection of hair follicles) twice.
-She lost the most hair with that one and for a while, it looked it was never going to grow back.
+We kept things under control reasonably well, but she had a hot spot twice and folliculitis (an infection of hair follicles) twice.
+She lost the most hair with that one, and for a while, it looked like it would never grow back.
 The chunks of coat that came off her still had bits of skin attached to them.

 JD had a bald spot which we thought was a result of the game of chicken he played with a tree.
-The tree didn’t blink and JD ended up with a boo-boo on his nose.
+Unfortunately, the tree didn’t blink, and JD ended up with a boo-boo on his nose.
 Even though it looked healed, the area remained hairless.
-It turned out he got ringworm infection.
+It turned out he got a ringworm infection.

-The most mysterious hair loss was Jasmine dime-sized spot on her flank.
+The most mysterious hair loss was Jasmine’s dime-sized spot on her flank.
 It wasn’t ringworm.
-It wasn’t anything else either.
-Our of all things, her veterinarian decided to try melatonin and the fur grew back almost immediately.
+It wasn’t anything else, either.
+Out of all things, her veterinarian decided to try melatonin, and the fur grew back almost immediately.

 Infections or parasites

 Four out of five cases of hair loss in my dogs were due to an infection.
-Skin infection in dogs, however, aren’t usually the primary problem.
-Most of the time they come secondary to allergies, trauma, immune dysfunction … anything that messes with the skin’s natural defenses.
-Bacterial skin infections in dogs are mostly bacteria that are normally present on the skin growing out of control–not contagious.
-Ringworm is a fungal infection that is contagious.
+Skin infections in dogs, however, aren’t usually the primary problem.
+Most of the time, they come secondary to allergies, trauma, immune dysfunction … anything that messes with the skin’s natural defenses.
+Bacterial skin infections in dogs are primarily bacteria that are normally present on the skin growing out of control–not contagious.
+Ringworm is a contagious fungal infection.

 Allergies can lead to bacterial infections in two ways.
-Either from self-trauma such as scratching and biting, or disruption of the skin’s protective layer due to inflammation.
+Either from self-trauma, such as scratching and biting or the skin’s protective layer disruption due to inflammation.
 Or both.

 Demodectic mange, while a parasitic skin disease, also doesn’t happen in a dog with a healthy immune system.
 These things live in the hair follicles and cause no harm unless their numbers get out of hand, such as with an immature or compromised immune system.
 Demodex is not itchy.

 Sarcoptic mange (scabies), however, is highly contagious, meaning that most dogs’ immune system has never been equipped to ward these off.
-Sarcoptes is extremely itchy and tends to occur specifically on the edges of ears and lateral elbows.
+Sarcoptes are incredibly itchy and tend to occur on the edges of the ears and lateral elbows.

-Poor thyroid function, excessive levels of steroids (Cushing’s disease), high estrogen, low testosterone can be the cause behind symmetrical hair loss.
+Poor thyroid function, excessive levels of steroids (Cushing’s disease), high estrogen, and low testosterone can cause symmetrical hair loss.